The Importance of School Attendance

 School endeavour to support all families and pupils to ensure they are able to attend school as often as possible.
 During long term absences school ask that families remain in contact with them.
 We will continue to offer as much support as possible, with the aim of ensuring the pupil returns to school as soon as they can.

-During the last year staff have worked relentlessly with parents, carers and extended services to ensure that we promoting and communicating the importance of good attendance at school.
-Action has included;
+Staff have been working closely with parents, carers and extended services to ensure that we are promoting and communicating the importance of good attendance at school.

 - Reviewing and updating our Pupil Attendance Policy